popeindustries/pwa-workshop/README.md

 # PWA-mazing!

-A N-step program for transforming a totally boring web page into a totally amazing *Progressive Web App*!
+A 12-step program for transforming a totally boring web page into a totally amazing *Progressive Web App*!

-Follow along with these N easy steps to transforming a **Totally Boring Norwegian News (TBNN)** web page into a **Totally Awesome Norwegian News (TANN)** Progressive Web App!
+Transform an unreliable and slow site into something amazing in only 12 easy steps:

 ## Getting started

+**Note: requires Node 8**

 Clone this repo: